When you first think of press-on nails, what comes to mind? A quick fix, a last resort, or a throwback to your teenage years?

 Step 2: Clean your natural nails

-Remove all traces of old nail polish, along with every speck of oil, grease, hand cream and dust before applying the stick-on nails — else, they will start to peel away too quickly.
+Thoroughly wipe down your nails with a nail polish remover before starting.
+Remove all traces of old nail polish, along with every speck of oil, grease, hand cream, and dust, before applying the false nails — else they will start to peel away too quickly.

 Step 3: Corner those cuticles